Frequently asked questions

 - face-to-face training about the Healthy Choices guidelines.
 This also provides an opportunity to network with others implementing Healthy Choices.

-- online healthy vending assessments to assess the foods and drinks sold in vending machines against the Healthy Choices guidelines.
+- FoodChecker, our free online assessment tool, to assess the foods and drinks supplied in retail outlet menus, catering, and vending machines against the Healthy Choices guidelines.

 - case studies that illustrate how other organisations have implemented Healthy Choices, and top tips on how you can too.